microsoft/azure-health-data-services-workshop/Challenge-10 - Optional - FhirBlaze (Blazor app dev + FHIR)/ReadMe.md

   ```

 If you want to see where the application reads these values from the appsettings.json file
-+ Look in the Program.cs file._Build and run FhirBlaze  <br>
++ Look in the Program.cs file _Build and run FhirBlaze_<br>
-+ Log in with your Active Directory account. <br>
++ Log in with your Azure Active Directory account <br>
 _The navigation menu items in the left-hand pane are some of the core entities we’ve already developed._
 + Click on any navigation menu items in the left-hand pane (e.g. Patients or Practitioners)  <br>
 + Stop running FhirBlaze
 <br>
-FhirBlaze out of the box is set up to interact with the Patient, Practitioner, and Questionaire Fhir resources.
-As you build solutions, you will likely need to add resource types.
+FhirBlaze out of the box is set up to interact with the Patient, Practitioner, and Questionaire FHIR Resources.
+As you build solutions, you will likely need to add Resource types.
 <br>
 <br>
 Let's see how to add a new module.
-This adds a new Fhir resource type that we can create or delete using FhirBlaze. <br>
+This adds a new FHIR Resource type that we can create or delete using FhirBlaze. <br>
 <br>

-Open **Solution Explorer** pane and continue on to Step 2. <br>
+Open the **Solution Explorer** pane and continue on to Step 2. <br>

 ## Step 3 – Create a new module
 Select a resource from [FHIR.org] (https://www.hl7.org/fhir/resourcelist.html) that is not already included as a module in the FhirBlaze solution. <br>